iquiw/ghc-NetBSD-patches/README.rst

 These patches provide FFI wrappers for such functions in C files with proper header files included.

+In addition, there are some other fixes for NetBSD.

+# They should be included in the upstream, but the patch is not yet much clean.

 -----------
 How to use?
 -----------